 In early 2015, Walmart became the first United States retailer to begin stocking Persil laundry products on its store shelves.
 This was big news because Persil is a higher-priced heavy duty detergent made by Henkel and became a direct competitor to Procter & Gamble's long-standing leader in sales at Walmart, Tide.
 Persil is now available in most grocery stores and mass-market retailers across the United States.

 If you have ever traveled to Europe or Latin America, you've probably seen the Persil name in the laundry aisle.
 It is a very popular brand manufactured by Henkel AG in Europe and competes for shelf space with P&G’s Ariel, the brand name used for the Tide formula in other countries.
 Persil can be found in more than 60 countries around the world.

-The Persil brand is available in three formulas in the United States - Persil ProClean Power-Liquid, Persil ProClean Power-Pearls and Persil ProClean Power-Caps.
-The liquid formula is safe to use in all water temperatures, both standard and high-efficiency washers and is safe for use with septic systems.
+The Persil brand is available in two formulas in the United States: Persil ProClean Power-Liquid and Persil ProClean Power-Caps.
+The liquid formula is safe to use in all water temperatures, in both standard and high-efficiency washers, and for use with septic systems.

 The product label includes instructions in both English and Spanish.
 Product ingredients listed on the label are surfactants, enzymes, and fragrance.
 A full listing of ingredients follows:

 - alcohol ethoxy sulfate

 - alkylbenzene sulfonate

 - ethoxylated polyethyleneimine